keelancook/md/StackEdit/Keelan's Papers/IND9400 Paper.md.md

 ### The Missionary Occasion

 The swell of immigration straddling the turn of the nineteenth century produced an obvious missionary occasion for Protestant Americans.
 In the years between 1881 and 1910, immigration brought more than 17.7 million people to American shores.^[Roger Daniels, Coming to America: A History of Immigration and Ethnicity in American Life (New York: Harper Collins, 1990), 124.]
 The peak crested in 1907 as 1.29 million immigrants landed on American shores.^[Rasenberger, America, 1908, 17.]
 Furthermore, unlike previous decades of immigration, this new wave brought with it an increasing number of peoples from different cultural and religious backgrounds.
 Many new immigrants arrived from southern and eastern Europe, and their reception was not as warm.
 By this time, urbanization had transformed the American landscape and its major cities were in the fastest growth swing they would ever see.
 Immigrants disproportionately landed in these cities, clustering in residential areas around industrial centers.
 Cultural barriers were greater for this new wave, and therefore, their presence presented a more jarring impact on the American social fabric.^[Dublin, Thomas.
 Immigrant Voices: New Lives in America, 1773-1986 (University of Illinois Press, 1993), 12.]
-Furthermore, a much larger number of these immigrants were not Protestant.^[Need to Cite that they were Jewish and Catholic from some source.]
+Furthermore, a much larger number of these immigrants were not Protestant.^[Ward, Cities and Immigrants, 71.]
 This occasion, or crisis as many would claim, gave rise to missionary methods based on their theological presuppositions concerning their role in building the kingdom.

 ### Americanization as Part of the Biblical Mission